bacontime/games-mirror/rules/poker-lamarck.md

 ---
-title: Poker Hand Games
+title: Lamarckian Poker
-parent: Trick-taking Games
+parent: Poker Hand Games
 ---

-# Oh Hell!
+# Lamarckian Poker

 *Dad is freakishly good at this.*